fernandorrmartins/salesforce-debug-module/README.md

 ### <b id=''>• log()</b>
 <pre>
-    &emsp;<b>→ Obs:</b> This method call a debug log message with basic information as showed above but, we will present it called from a simple class here.
+    <b>→ Obs:</b> This method call a debug log message with basic information as showed above but, we will present it called from a simple class here.
 </pre>
 <br>&emsp;<b>[Screen shoots]</b>
 <br>&emsp;![Alt text](image-5.png)
 &emsp;![Alt text](image-6.png)
 &emsp;![Alt text](image-2.png)
 <pre>
-    &emsp;<b>→ Explanation:</b> In the screen shoots above we can see the key points easily, as 'class name', 'method name', and 'line number', but it is the most simple sample here.
+    <b>→ Explanation:</b> In the screen shoots above we can see the key points easily, as 'class name', 'method name', and 'line number', but it is the most simple sample here.
 </pre>
 <hr></hr>

 ### <b id=''>• log(Object key, Object value)</b>
 <pre>
-    &emsp;<b>→ Obs:</b> Here, we start to add some complexity to the debug logs.
+    <b>→ Obs:</b> Here, we start to add some complexity to the debug logs.
 We can add lines, and this lines ('key → values') to see the result of some proccessment, or see what is happening insed the code.
-    <br>&emsp;<b>→ Obs²:</b> As the parameters are of type <b>Object</b>, it can accept any type of values, as SObject, maps, lists, and any other primitive or complex types.
+    <b>→ Obs²:</b> As the parameters are of type <b>Object</b>, it can accept any type of values, as SObject, maps, lists, and any other primitive or complex types.
 </pre>
 <br>&emsp;<b>[Screen shoots]</b>
 <br>&emsp;![Alt text](image-3.png)